 WordPress vs. Joomla – Which is the best CMS?

 Joomla or “Joom!a” is a free open-source CMS used for publishing, modifying, and making websites.
 Like all content management systems, one of the glaring pros is its flexibility.
-Also like all other CMS’s, you will need to pay for a domain and hosting.
-Joomla has been around since 2005, however, it has not gained the same traction that WordPress has, in part because it’s more difficult to use.
-Nevertheless, Joomla still offers many advanced website building tools and is very flexible.
+Also like all other CMSs, you will need to pay for a domain and hosting.
+Joomla has been around since 2005.
+Still, it has not gained the same traction as WordPress, partly because it’s more difficult to use.
+Nevertheless, Joomla still offers many advanced website-building tools and is very flexible.

 Joomla e-commerce capabilities

 Although not an e-commerce store specialist, Joomla has many awesome e-commerce plugins and extensions to set up a great online shop.
 Like WordPress, it requires additional software to set up an online store.